tsaastam/myw2v/README.md

 - skip-gram
 - basic data loading and vocabulary handling
 - for negative sampling, biasing the word frequency counts with a given exponent, e.g. 0.75 (see paper)
-- given a context window size `C`, the actual context window size is random `R` with `R ~ Unif(1, C)`
+- given a maximum context window size `C`, the actual context window size is random `R` with `R ~ Unif(1, C)`
 - basic gradient descent with a linearly decreasing learning rate

 Currently all data is loaded into GPU memory first, after which the model is trained.
-Afterwards the first weight matrix is written to disk in text format ("word2vec format" in gensim).
+Afterwards the first weight matrix is written to disk in plain text format (called "word2vec format" in gensim).

 ## How's the code?